Animesh-Impel/ctl-alt-elite/README.md

 - **Job Retrieval**
   - **Search & Filter:** Provides robust search and filtering capabilities to help users find relevant job postings.
   - **Pagination & Sorting:** Supports efficient data retrieval with pagination and sorting options for large datasets.

-- **Integration with Other Services**
-  - **Job-Matcher Integration:** Interfaces with the Job-Matcher-Service to provide up-to-date job postings for matching candidates.
-  - **Notification Triggers:** Works with the Survey-Service to notify users about job-related updates and surveys.

 - **Job Analytics**
   - **Performance Metrics:** Tracks metrics such as the number of views, applications, and engagement rates for each job posting.